Leather128/Funkin/README.md

 # Leather's Funkin' Engine

-This is the repository for Leather's Funkin' Engine, an engine created for making mods for Friday Night Funkin'.
+This is the repository for Leather's Funkin' Engine, an engine created for making and playing mods for Friday Night Funkin'.

 ## Build Instructions